The Classification of Two-Dimensional Extended Topological Field Theories: The Planar Decomposition Theorem

+\begin{definition} A {\em spatial diagram} is a triple $(\Psi, \Gamma, \cS)$ consisting of a 3-dimensional graphic $\Psi$ (in the sense of Definition \ref{3dGraphicDefn}), a chambering foam $\Gamma$ (in the sense of Definition~\ref{def:chamberingfoam}), and a collection of {\em sheet data} $\cS$.
+The sheet data consists of: \begin{itemize} \item An assignment of a set to each \emph{chamber} (see Definition~\ref{def:chambers}); \item An assignment of sheet data to the surfaces, arcs, and isolated points of the graphic as in Table~\ref{3DSheetDataTable}; \item An assignment of, for each component of the compliment of $\Psi$ in the 2-dimensional stratum of $\Gamma$, an isomorphism of sets between the two adjacent regions; and \item An assignment of sheet data to the intersection points of $\Gamma$ with $\Psi$ as in Table~\ref{Table3DGluingData}. \end{itemize} Along the 1-dimensional strata of $\Gamma$ we require the same cocycle conditions as in the definition of planar diagram. \end{definition}

-A spacial diagram can be restricted to either of its two boundaries, and the last condition ensures that this yields a planar diagram.
+A spatial diagram can be restricted to either of its two boundaries, and the last condition ensures that this yields a planar diagram.
 This leads to a natural notion of equivalence between planar diagrams.

-\begin{definition} Two planar diagrams are {\em equivalent} if there exists a spacial diagram whose restriction to the boundary agrees with the pair of planar diagrams. \end{definition}
+\begin{definition} Two planar diagrams are {\em equivalent} if there exists a spatial diagram whose restriction to the boundary agrees with the pair of planar diagrams. \end{definition}

 The notion of equivalence of planar diagrams is clearly reflexive and is symmetric by definition.
-It is transitive since we may concatenate spacial diagrams\footnote{To make the glued spacial diagram smooth, we may need to adjust the original spacial diagrams slightly.
+It is transitive since we may concatenate spatial diagrams\footnote{To make the glued spatial diagram smooth, we may need to adjust the original spatial diagrams slightly.
 This is not a serious issue since we only need to show the relation is transitive.}, and thus forms an equivalence relation.
-The detailed analysis that we have preformed on spacial diagrams no pays off.
+The detailed analysis that we have preformed now pays off.
 We can understand very precisely when two planar diagrams are equivalent.